Sheffield Wednesday favourite named as Hartlepool manager ahead of tonight's match

-Sheffield Wednesday favourite named as new Hartlepool United manager ahead of tonight's Papa Johns Trophy match
+Sheffield Wednesday:Ex-Owl named as new Hartlepool United manager ahead of tonight's Papa Johns Trophy match

 Hartlepool United have announced their new manager just hours before tonight’s Papa Johns Trophy clash at Sheffield Wednesday – and it’s a face familiar to those at S6.